Show Your Value with These Internal Comms Best Practices

 - User Generated Content is King.
-Just like social media, mobile apps provide the opportunity to elevate more voices within your employee community.
+Just like on social media, mobile apps provide the opportunity to elevate more voices within your employee community.
 People want to hear from people just like them, so finding these employee stories and giving them a platform is a huge culture win.

 Using Data to Demonstrate Your Impact

 When all is said and done, you need to measure your impact and share those results with leadership to truly be seen as a strategic comms advisor at your company.
-But luckily, when you build your comms strategy with objectives in mind, you set yourself up to be able to more easily measure your ROI.
+But luckily, when you build your comms strategy with objectives in mind, you set yourself up to be able to measure your ROI.